yevheniidatsenko/goit-algo2-hw-06/README.md

-# Home Assignment: MapReduce Text Analysis
+# Home Assignment: Fundamentals of Parallel Computing and the MapReduce Model

 This project demonstrates the use of the MapReduce paradigm to analyze the frequency of words in a given text.
 The script fetches text from a specified URL, processes it using MapReduce, and visualizes the top words by frequency.